You baby’s skin is up to 30% more delicate than your own, so it’s vital to keep it protected from the sun’s powerful and harmful UV rays.

-Given babies have much more sensitive skin than adults, you may be wondering if you can use the same sunscreen you use on your little one’s skin.
+Given babies have much more sensitive skin than adults, you may be wondering if you can let them use the same stuff you use on your skin.

 Expert opinion varies, but may people say there is no reason why you cannot use regular sunscreen on your baby.

-So there’s no need to buy baby or kids’ sunscreen, which can be much more expensive, if you don’t want to.
+So there’s no need to buy baby or kids’ products, which can be much more expensive, if you don’t want to.

-The key thing you must do however is use sunscreen with a very high sun protection factor (SPF).
+The key thing you must do however is use one with a very high sun protection factor (SPF).

 While the minimum recommended SPF to use on children is 30, many parents and pediatricians recommend using SPF 50, especially on days where the UV index is high.

-You should also try and use sunscreen that is “broad-spectrum”, which means it protects against both UVA and UVB rays.
+You should also try and use a product that is “broad-spectrum”, which means it protects against both UVA and UVB rays.